gokuldevp/weather-wise-dashboard/README.md

    - **Latitude** and **Longitude**: Valid numerical coordinates.
    - **Start Date** and **End Date**: Use the date pickers to select a range.

-4. View the weather data in both graphical and tabular formats with pagination.
+4. View the weather data in tabular formats with pagination.

 ---